|

 It

-was not many years after I started, that I was induced into teaching
+was not many years after I started carving stone, that I was

 I believe that everyone is capable of